gregnavis/gtkbreak/README.md

     make

-and copy `break` somewhere into your `PATH`.
+and copy `gtkbreak` somewhere into your `PATH`.
 GTK 2 is required.

 Usage
 -----

-`break` divides your time into work-break units.
+`gtkbreak` divides your time into work-break units.
 Each unit is described by duration of work and a break.
 For example

-    break 600 60
+    gtkbreak 600 60

 means 10 minutes of work and a minute break.

 You can specify several work-break units to have a more complicated setting, e.g.:

-    break 1200 120 600 60 300 30
+    gtkbreak 1200 120 600 60 300 30

 means 20 minutes of work, 2 minutes break, 10 minutes of work, 1 minute break, 5 minutes of work, 30 seconds break.
 Then the cycle repeats.